Brian-Derham/TeamsVoiceProfiles/README.md

  ". .\SCTeamsProfiles.ps1" to the end of the file, amending the path to SCTeamsProfiles.ps1 and this is called dot sourcing.

  Also this uses .\TeamsProfiles.json as a way of storing configured profiles.
+The sample below is a predefined profile with the common policies and details you use day to day.

+ 	    {
+      "ProfileName": "Sales",
+      "Domain": "domain.onmicrosoft.com",
+      "PhoneNumberType": "OperatorConnect",
+      "RoutingPolicy": "Global",
+      "DialOutPolicy": "DialoutCPCandPSTNDomestic",
+      "CallingLineIdentity": "SalesCLI",
+      "Description": "Sales staff profile"
+    },